kunterbunt2/project-hub/README.md

 5. every sprint contains stories and tasks.
 6. every task has start, end, effort estimation, effort worked, dependency to other tasks or stories.
 7. gantt chart generation with resource conflict visualization.
+8. 1.
+Gantt task only on working days.
+   2. User name before gantt task with rounded corners.
+   3. X-axis calendar make none working day gray.
-8. burn down chart for every sprint.
+9. burn down chart for every sprint.
-9. keep number of clicks to minimum for daily work of developer.
+10. keep number of clicks to minimum for daily work of developer.
-10. Close project Release Date.
+11. Close project Release Date.
-11. National Holidays
+12. National Holidays
-12. data scenario simulation generator
+13. data scenario simulation generator
-13. Simulator Write the use case as a Story in the project or product
+14. 1.
+Simulator Write the use case as a Story in the project or product

 ## Phase 2
 1. Authentication via oidc